Affine Grassmannians and the geometric Satake in mixed characteristic: Generalities on perfect schemes

 \section{Generalities on perfect schemes}

-This section can be regarded as a user's guide to perfect schemes and perfect algebraic spaces, which is the setting we will work with in the paper.
+This section can be regarded as a user's guide to the algebraic geometry of perfect schemes and perfect algebraic spaces, which is the setting we work with in the paper.
 We include some discussions more general than needed in the paper.
-The main result is Proposition \ref{quotient}, which explains the construction of the quotients in this setting.
+The main result is Theorem \ref{quotient}, which explains the construction of the quotients in this setting.